Carousel (film): Soundtrack

-Accolades
+Awards

 Carousel was nominated for Best Written American Musical by the Writers Guild of America and Outstanding Directorial Achievement in Motion Pictures by the Directors Guild of America.
 Gordon MacRae won a 1956 Laurel Award for Top Male Musical Performance.

 The film was ranked #41 on Channel 4's list of the 100 greatest musicals.

-Carousel was one of only seven Rodgers and Hammerstein films that was not nominated for any Academy Awards.
+Carousel was the only one of the seven Rodgers and Hammerstein theatrical films that was not nominated for any Academy Awards.

-Remakes
+Legacy

 Carousel was remade as an ABC television film starring Robert Goulet, Mary Grover and Pernell Roberts that aired on May 7, 1967.

 A film version of Carousel had been in preproduction for several years and was to be produced by Hugh Jackman, who would also star as Billy Bigelow.
 As of May 2009, the script was reportedly finished, but the project never materialized.